GeorgePaps/Blog/myBlog/content/post/ComputerVision1/index.md

 and the calculations are multi-layered and complicated.

 To get a sense of scale,
-LeNet-5 has around 60.000 trainable parameters,
+LeNet-5 has around 60.000 trainable parameters
 while a Perceptron usually has a number in the low tens.
 This made training the networks very challenging.
 And here lies the main contribution of LeNet-5,
-LeCun implemented the efficient and still widely used method for training neural networks called backpropagation.
+LeCun implemented the efficient and still widely used method for training neural networks called **backpropagation**.
 This development made feasible the training of networks similar to LeNet-5 and contributed to their widespread adoption.